 Are you suddenly getting zits on your buttocks?
 There could be several causes, but some things worth checking out are your underwear, clothing, and sofa.
 Is your underwear made of non-breathable material that traps sweat and oil?
 Do you often wear warm, tight clothing such as leggings?
 When was the last time you cleaned or disinfected your couch?
 All these things can rub against your skin and transfer oil and bacteria that can get trapped in your pores.

 Dirty Brushes Can Cause a Body Acne Breakout

 Like everything else, makeup brushes and sponges can accumulate oils and bacteria over time — yes, even if you only use them on a clean face.
 Frequently cleaning your makeup tools can help keep your skin clear.
 It also has other benefits, such as prolonging the shelf life of your makeup and helping the formulas go on smoothly and blend evenly.

 An Old Razor Can Trigger Pit Zits

 Getting pimples on your armpits may be unusual, but this doesn’t mean it can’t happen.
-“Pimples” on your pits can be infections, such as folliculitis, caused by a blockage of the hair follicles or irritation from shaving.
+“Pimples” on your pits can be infections, such as folliculitis, caused by a blockage of the hair follicles or .
 If you shave, always use a clean razor.
 Never use a dull blade — replace it after five to six uses, or whenever it starts to look like it’s time to chuck it.
 Avoid wearing clothes that are tight around the armpits to avoid further friction.

 Get body acne under control by checking commonly used household items and making sure that they are clean.
 Wear clothing that doesn’t trap sweat and oil and allows your skin to breathe.